vineyard-bloom/vineyard-docs/doc/documentation.md

 # Vineyard Docs

-Vineyard Docs generates Markdown documentation from TypeScript using TypeDoc and Handlebars templates and generates diagrams using Graphviz.
+Vineyard Docs generates Markdown documentation from TypeScript using [TypeDoc](http://typedoc.org/) and Handlebars templates and generates diagrams using [Graphviz](https://graphviz.gitlab.io/documentation/).

 ## Installation

-1. From the command line, navigate to the root of your TypeScript project.
+* **Yarn** - navigate to the root of your TypeScript project and run `yarn add --dev vineyard-bloom/vineyard-docs`

-1. Run `npm install --save-dev vineyard-bloom/vineyard-docs#1.0.0-beta`
+* **NPM** - navigate to the root of your TypeScript project and run `npm install --save-dev vineyard-bloom/vineyard-docs`

 ## Generating Documentation